Arthur V. Watkins papers

 - Subject Terms

-- Colorado River Storage Project (U.S.)--History--Sources; McCarthy, Joseph, 1908-1957; United States.
+- Colorado River Storage Project (U.S.)--History; McCarthy, Joseph, 1908-1957; United States.
 Congress.
-Senate--History--Sources; United States.
-Indian Claims Commission--History--Sources; Watkins, Arthur V. (Arthur Vivian), 1886-1973; Agriculture; Agriculture and Natural Resources; Church of Jesus Christ of Latter-day Saints; Religion; City Planning; Civic Activism; Civil Procedure and Courts; Correspondence; Diaries; Electronic Records; Environment and Conservation; Environmental Activism; Environmental Conditions; Images; International Relations; Maps; Material Types; Media and Communication; Military; Mines and Mineral Resources; Parks and Playgrounds; Political Campaigns; Politics, Government, and Law; Public Finance; Public Utilities; Public Works; Publications; Social Life and Customs; Sound Recordings; Sports and Recreation; Territorial Government; United States--Politics and government--1945-1953--Sources; Water and Water Rights; Water reuse--United States--History--Sources
+Senate--History; United States.
+Indian Claims Commission--History; Watkins, Arthur V. (Arthur Vivian), 1886-1973--Archives; Agriculture; Agriculture and Natural Resources; Environment and Conservation; Environmental Conditions; International Relations; Media and Communication; Military; Mines and Mineral Resources; Political Campaigns; Politics, Government, and Law; Public Finance; Public Utilities; Public Works; Religion; Social Life and Customs; Sports and Recreation; United States--Politics and government--1945-1953; Water and Water Rights; Water reuse--United States--History--Sources

 - Processing Information